COURSE SCHEDULE

 Day 1

-o Worldwide energy supply-Demand outlook
+o Worldwide energy supply

-o Underground gas storage (UGS) as a peak-shaving technique
+o Underground gas storage (UGS)

-o History and background of UGS
+o History and background of UGS in the World

-o Different levels of UGS: production point, hub, consumption areas
+o Different levels of UGS

-o Potential underground formations for UGS:
+o Potential underground formations for UGS

 o Concepts of cushion gas, working gas